doom1802/THExt-1.1/README.md

 You can find pre-trained models and dataset for testing here: https://drive.google.com/drive/folders/14MpUG-F03e7m8yUtvXOKJDK3cLBCPLiJ?usp=sharing

-If you want to download and use our dataset and pre-trained models, you open the link above and run the following in a python notebook
+If you want to download and use our dataset and pre-trained models, open the link above and run the following code in a python notebook

 ```python
 from google.colab import drive